Yannik25/MPC5746-communication-board/README.md

 	- Realised via Registers.
 Sends 0x6C6C6568 and 0x2020206F what represends "hello   "

 - CAN

-	-
-	  #define MASTER //Board 2 (Press Button S6 or S7 on Board 2 or LED 4&5 will light if message from Board 1 arrives)
+ 	- #define MASTER //Board 2 (Press Button S6 or S7 on Board 2 or LED 4&5 will light if message from Board 1 arrives) or
-	  oder
 	  #define SLAVE //Board 1 (Press Button S6 or S7 on Board 1 or LED 4&5 will light if message from Board 2 arrives)

 - FlexRay:
  	- Still in work